 The boathouse predominantly consists of singles and doubles.
 The focus of the club is to develop elite skills in fine singles.

-Private rowing lessons/sessions are available by contacting the coach.
+Private rowing lessons/sessions are available by appointment only and can be coordinated by contacting the coach.

 See you at the lake!